manishvishwakarma89/90DaysOfDevOps/2026/day-01/learning-plan.md

 - 4-6 hrs on weekends
 - 3 posts on linkdin everyweek
 ## My Current Position
-- My role is to maintain college web server, deploy apllication and minimize cost and maximize CPu Utilization.
+- My role is to maintain college web server, deploy application and minimize cost and maximize CPu Utilization.
 - Build, Test and Deplkoy web application using docker

 # Three goals towards 90days devops